iamdhrutipatel/Login-Signup-UI/README.md

 - Create your first application using the below command:

       flutter create name_of_project
-- Run your first flutter apllicatio using the below commad:
+- Run your first flutter apllication using the below commad:

       flutter run